erthink/t1ha/README.md

  and all others portable hash-functions (which do not use specific hardware tricks).
  > Currently [wyhash](https://github.com/wangyi-fudan/wyhash) outperforms _t1ha_.
  > Nevertheless I think the next version of t1ha will be even faster.
+ >
+ > At the same time, **I do not recommend using _wyhash_**, since
+ > in some cases this function can fatally lose entropy.
+For
+ > example, completely loses the dependence of the result on the
+ > input data (performs a multiplying by zero) when the internal
+ > state coincides with `0xa0761d6478bd642f` and so on.

 3. Provides a set of _terraced_ hash functions.
 4. Currently not suitable for cryptography.
 5. Licensed under [zlib License](https://en.wikipedia.org/wiki/Zlib_License).